TwinkleByte/nouveau-smi/README.md

 ```
 ### Usage
 ```
-Usage of nouveau-smi:
-Options:
+nouveau-smi allows you to control the fan speed of your NVIDIA GPU and view system information such as temperature, fan status, etc.

+Usage:
+  nouveau-smi [flags]

+Flags:
   -a, --auto      Set fan control to AUTO mode.
-  -f, --fan    Set the fan speed (range: 40 to 80).
+  -f, --fan int   Set the fan speed (range: 40 to 80).
+  -h, --help      help for nouveau-smi
 ```